Errores comunes en entrevistas laborales en inglés

 Resumen

-Preparing for a job interview in English requires more than rehearsing answers.
-Knowing what not to say is just as important as knowing what to say.
-Understanding the right vocabulary and steering clear of common mistakes can make the difference between landing the position and losing the opportunity.
+Preparing for a job interview in English goes beyond knowing how to answer questions.
+What you avoid saying matters just as much as what you do say.
+Understanding the right vocabulary and steering clear of common mistakes can make the difference between landing the job and losing the opportunity.

 What key vocabulary do you need for job interviews?

-• Behavioral questions: questions that focus on how you handled past work situations [0:12].
+• Behavioral questions: questions that focus on how you handled past work situations.
+Interviewers use them to predict your future performance based on real examples.

-• Call someone out: telling someone about something they did or said and asking them for an explanation [0:22].
+• Call someone out: an expression meaning to tell someone about something they did or said and ask them for an explanation.

-• Job setting or work setting: your work environment, the place where you work [0:33].
+• Job setting or work setting: your work environment, the place where you work.

-• Role play: a dramatization in which you perform or act out the part of a person or character to make a topic clearer [0:40].
+• Role play: a dramatization in which you perform or act out the part of a person or character to make a topic more clear.

-What should you avoid saying in a job interview?
+What should you avoid saying during a job interview?

-There are several phrases and topics that can seriously hurt your chances.
-Here is what to keep in mind.
+There are several phrases and topics that can seriously hurt your chances of being hired.
+Here is what to keep in mind [1:10].

-Why should you never make negative comments about previous employers?
+Why should you avoid negative comments about previous employers?

 How much personal information is too much?

-Keep the conversation focused on your qualifications and relevant experience [1:25].
-Discussing personal details or opinions that are unrelated to the role distracts from your professional value and can make the interviewer uncomfortable.
+Keep the conversation focused on your qualifications and relevant experience [1:30].
+Discussing personal details or opinions that are not related to the job can make the conversation uncomfortable and shift attention away from your professional strengths.

-Job interviews are a professional setting, so using overly casual language or slang is a red flag [1:39].
-Maintaining a polished tone shows respect for the process and the interviewer's time.
+Job interviews are a professional setting, so it is important to avoid using overly casual language or slang [1:45].
+Even if the interviewer seems relaxed, maintaining a respectful and polished tone shows that you take the opportunity seriously.

 What other mistakes can cost you the job?

-• Lying or exaggerating: never fabricate skills, qualifications, or experience.
-Be honest about your abilities and let your strengths and accomplishments speak for themselves [1:51].
+• Lying or exaggerating.
+Do not lie about your skills, qualifications, or experience.
+Be honest about your abilities and let your strengths and accomplishments speak for themselves [2:00].

-• Being unprepared: research the company and the position before the interview.
-A lack of preparation signals a lack of interest and can seriously damage your chances of being hired [2:05].
+• Being unprepared.
+Make sure you have researched the company and the position before the interview.
+Being unprepared shows a lack of interest in the job and can seriously damage your chances [2:15].

-• Asking about salary or benefits too soon: wait until the employer raises the topic or until you have received an offer.
-Bringing up compensation early can be perceived as being too focused on money rather than on the role itself [2:20].
+• Asking about salary or benefits too soon.
+Wait until the employer raises the topic or until you have been offered the job.
+Asking too early can be perceived as being too focused on compensation rather than the role itself [2:30].

-By steering clear of these phrases and topics, you show professionalism, respect, and genuine interest in both the job and the organization.
-Which of these mistakes surprised you the most?
-Share your thoughts and keep practicing for your next interview.
+By steering clear of these phrases and topics, you can demonstrate professionalism, respect, and a genuine interest in both the job and the company.
+Which of these mistakes have you seen people make most often?
+Share your thoughts and experiences in the comments.